zeibura/docs-site/docs/user-guide/installandconfig.md

   - If you plan to use API ML with basic authentication and JSON web token authentication, you need to run only `ZWESVSTC`.
 No need to run `ZWESISTC` and `ZWESASTC`.

-  - IF you plan to use API ML with x509 client-side certificate authentication, you need to run `ZWESISTC`.
+  - IF you plan to use API ML with x509 client-side certificate authentication, you need to run `ZWESISTC` and `ZWESISTC`.

 ## Topology of the Zowe z/OS launch process